headmin/mSCP-notebook/README.md

 ## Quick Start

-Donwload or clone this repository, open the folder and run with `uv`.
+Download or clone this repository, open the folder and run with `uv`.

 ```bash
 # Clone this repository